 - Disney Death: It looks like Chance was hit by a truck, and poor Jamie is utterly devastated.
 Fortunately, Chance managed to dodge the truck, unharmed and a joyful reunion quickly follows.

-- Disproportionate Retribution: While Shadow and Ashcan are fighting, Pete tells Sassy that once Ashcan injured another dog just for stepping on his tail.Shadow: Sassy run, see if you can find help!
+- Disproportionate Retribution: While Shadow and Ashcan are fighting, Pete tells Sassy that Ashcan one injured another dog just for stepping on his tail.Shadow: Sassy run, see if you can find help!

 Pete: (laughs) See what I mean?